ckipp01/chronica/blog/useful-cs-commands.md

 org.scala-lang.modules:scala-java8-compat_2.12:0.9.0:default
 ```

-As you can see, the full artifacts weren't fetched but just the metadata
+As you can see, the full artifacts weren't fetched, only the metadata necessary
-necessary to be able to list the transitive dependencies, which can be found at
+to be able to list the transitive dependencies, which can be found at the
-the bottom.
-You can also get a nice tree view of this by passing in the `--tree`
+bottom.
+You can also get a nice tree view of this by passing in the `--tree` or
-or `-t` option.
+`-t` option.

 ```sh
 ❯ cs resolve -t com.github.blemale:scaffeine_2.12:3.1.0